 Assuring everyone that his mother loves surprises, Fozzie Bear and several carloads of Muppets pull in unannounced at the Bear family farm for Christmas.
 In fact, Fozzie's mom is about to go on vacation in the tropics, and has even rented the place out to a nice old man (Gerry Parks, "Doc" from the Jim Henson HBO program Fraggle Rock) and his dog.
 Mrs. Bear resigns herself to a busy Yuletide celebration at home instead.

 Is it any good?

-Muppets from three separate Jim Henson universes get together for Christmas in the countryside in A MUPPET FAMILY CHRISTMAS.
+Muppets from three separate Jim Henson universes get together for Christmas in the countryside in the rib-tickling A MUPPET FAMILY CHRISTMAS.
 Muppets from Sesame Street arrive in force, and Miss Piggy makes a dramatic entrance.
 There's a strained moment when the Swedish Chef wants to serve up Big Bird in lieu of a Christmas turkey.
 The yellow fowl's selfless gift-giving causes the cook to have a change of heart.